NeuroTechX/ntx_slack_archive/eegdata.md

  >muse seems fine with 5 channels (12 bits/sample) @ 256Hz.
 Ganglion goes 4 channels @ 200Hz, but its 24 bits so it's way harder

+11/2/2017 10:45 AM

+ **agustnr64** :

+ >Hi! everyone

+>
+is there anyone who knows where can I find EEG recordings from Patients who suffered a stroke.

+>
+Thank for you time